SFantasy/node-in-action/en/cli/output.md

 console.log('Color'.green);
 ```

 By adding the name of a color after a string, we could make the output string colorful.
-For the list of colors it supports, you'd better refer the document on Github or NPM.
+For the list of colors it supports, you'd better refer the document on Github or npm.

 ## Format the output style